unclead/php-cluster/README.md

 - prevent race condition.
 For example use mutex for this purpose.
 - implement web services manager to start/stop/add instance
-- improve `partner-port` option to be able use a range of ports, e.g. 8081-8085
+- improve `partner-ports` option to be able use a range of ports, e.g. 8081-8085
-- implement ability to start web service instances of different ip's
+- implement ability to start web service instances on different ip's